lightstep/lightstep-tracer-common/client.md

 development and necessarily stays away from language-specific and toolchain-specific discussion.

 This specification defines the third generation of LightStep client libraries.
-Whereas the first generation of library used Thrift encoding and transport, and the second generation of library offered both Thrift and gRPC options for transport, third generation client libraries improve support for high-throughput reporting in high-resource environments, low-overhead reporting in low-resource environments, and application-controlled reporting for those that want deeper integration.
-Thrift is de-supported in third-generation client libraries.
-There are four broad categories of improvement:

-1. Specified `protobuf` report protocol for application-specific use
-1. Factor existing transport options
-  - User-defined transport interface
-  - http/2 transport implementation
-1. Current binary and text carrier formats
-1. New customization:
-  - Option to limit buffered memory usage
-  - Option to disable clock correction
+Whereas first generation client libraries offered Thrift transport, and second generation client libraries added gRPC support, third generation libraries remove both of these in favor of raw http/2 transport using either protobuf or JSON encoding.
+Third generation client libraries are expected to perform efficiently in both high-throughput and low-resource environments.
+Third generation client libraries offer a user-defined transport option, allowing applications to customize transport and augment tracing data outside the process.

 LightStep tracer libraries will be packaged and built such that users have fine-grain control over which tracer dependencies are used at runtime, using standard build tools and package-distribution mechanisms for each language.
-This document currently covers efforts to upgrade client libraries to match this specification across three server-language platforms (Java/JRE, Golang, and C++11) and two mobile-language platforms (Java/Android, iOS).
+This document currently covers efforts to upgrade client libraries to match this specification across three server-language platforms (Java/JRE, Golang, and C++11) and two mobile-language platforms (Java/Android, Obj-C/iOS).
 This document also describes the appropriate level of testing and benchmarking to include with each client library.

-### Preamble
+### Motivation

-Our general motivation for these changes is to improve the breadth of operating conditions for which LightStep's tracer library can provide efficient, reliable diagnostics reporting.
-These implementations are already constrained on both sides, with the OpenTracing API specification and LightStep collector protocol defining input and output semantics.
+Our motivation for these changes is to improve the breadth of operating conditions for which LightStep's tracer library can provide efficient, reliable diagnostics reporting.
+These implementations are already constrained on both sides, with the OpenTracing API specification and LightStep collector protocol defining the input and output semantics.

-The primary task of this document, therefore, is to specify how client libraries should behave when resource constraints force the interruption of normal reporting.
+The primary task of this document is to specify how client libraries should use the available resources efficiently, particularly at the performance boundary, where we may be forced to drop data or increase resource usage, depending on service conditions.
 We identify the most important scenarios for consideration as follows:

-* When a new span is produced, while the buffer of pending data is full
+* New spans produced while the buffer of pending data is full
-* When a non-retryable failure is received before the timeout
+* Non-retryable failures received before the timeout
-* When a reporting timeout is received
+* Reporting timeout received
 * When user code creates excessively large spans or logs

-In these cases, this document will specify how clients should behave, in the interest of protecting LightStep's service from overload.
+In these cases, this document will specify how clients should behave, in the mutual interest of valuing client resources, delivering instrumentation reliably, and protecting LightStep collectors from overload.

 ## Reporting protocol: user-visible fields